m00se-3/SWGTK/README.md

 # SWGTK (SoftWare & Games ToolKit)

 SWGTK is a toolkit for creating games and applications.
 It comes with built-in Lua bindings.
-SWGTK is written in C++, is relatively unopinionated, and is a great starting place for creating larger engines.
+SWGTK is written in C++ 23, is relatively unopinionated, and is a great starting place for creating larger engines.
 Having SDL3 at the backend, SWGTK should be portable to anything that SDL3 can support.

 **The project is still in early stages and is only a *thin* wrapper around SDL.
 This means some SDL types will still be used in your code.**